Your Guide To The Liverpool Beatles Museum

 Liverpool Beatles Museum or The Beatles Story Museum?

-Liverpool Beatles Museum (Mathew Street):
+Liverpool Beatles Museum (Mathew Street)

 • Houses a vast private collection of authentic Beatles memorabilia.

-• Focuses on the band’s rise to fame, their instruments, and personal items.
+• Focuses on the band’s rise to fame, their instruments and personal items.

-The Beatles Story Museum (Albert Dock):
+The Beatles Story Museum (Albert Dock)

 • Offers an interactive, audio-guided journey through the Beatles’ history.

-• Features detailed recreations of key locations, such as The Casbah Club, Cavern Club and Abbey Road Studios.
+• Features detailed recreations of key locations such as the Casbah Club, Cavern Club and Abbey Road Studios.

 Top Tips For A Great Day Out In Liverpool

-Here are our top tips for planning a great day out in Liverpool at The Beatles Museum.
+Here are our top tips for planning a great day out in Liverpool at the Beatles Museum.

 Frequently Asked Questions